milankl/ZfpCompression.jl/README.md

 as `Array{UInt8,1}`.

 Decompression requires knowledge about the type, size and shape of the uncompressed array.
 This information is not stored in the compressed array.
+Therefore, we use `similar` here to retain that information.

 ```julia
 julia> Ad = similar(A);          # preallocate the decompressed array Ad